 As a global company, we are subject to taxation in the United States and various other countries and jurisdictions.
 As such, we must exercise a level of judgment in determining our worldwide tax liabilities.
-Our future tax rates could be affected by changes in the composition of earnings in countries with differing tax rates or changes in tax laws.
-Changes in tax laws or tax rulings may have a significantly adverse impact on our effective tax rate.
+Our future tax rates could be affected by changes in the composition of earnings in countries with differing tax rates or changes in tax laws as well as changes in our current or future global corporate structure.
+Changes in tax laws or tax rulings may have a significantly adverse impact on our effective tax rate, including the newly-enacted "Inflation Reduction Act of 2022" and the two-pillar solution for a global minimum level of taxation by the Organization for Economic Co-operation and Development ("OECD").
+We are also impacted by the establishment or release of valuation allowances against deferred tax assets, changes in generally accepted accounting principles and continued eligibility for tax holiday benefits.